MarHoff/pg_hn_ranker/README.md

 This project goal is to accumulate data in a structured and adaptive way to analyze the dynamics of interactions (upvote/flags/number of comments) around each publication on this site.<br>
 A secondary goal of this project is to build up a pretty large dataset to implement and test various OpenSource data-visualization software.

-Choice of this website was motivated by its niche popularity and reasonable volumetry for a side project.
+Choice of this website was motivated by its niche popularity and reasonable volumetric for a side project.
 A public API without usage restriction is available and [documented](https://github.com/HackerNews/API) which is also ideal for this exercise.
 In addition, the site community by its demography has long been interested in [reflections on the operation of the site](https://news.ycombinator.com/item?Id=1781013).